 Ben Field is an attorney at the Institute for Justice.
-He litigates cases on free speech, economic liberty, property rights, and educational choice in federal and state courts across the country.
-Ben’s work has a particular focus on First Amendment retaliation cases and vindicating the rights of Americans who face arbitrary or pretextual actions from executive officials seeking to silence their speech.
+He has litigated cases in all of IJ’s pillars, in federal and state courts across the country.
+Among Ben’s major focuses are First Amendment retaliation cases, which seek to vindicate the rights of Americans who face arbitrary or pretextual actions from executive officials seeking to silence their speech.
+He has also fought to defend the free speech rights of people to give advice as part of their occupation.

-Before joining IJ, Ben was a member of the appellate group at Hogan Lovells US LLP, where his practice focused on the U.S. Supreme Court and the federal courts of appeals.
+Before joining IJ, Ben worked for two major national law firms, where his practice focused on the U.S. Supreme Court and the federal courts of appeals.
 Ben clerked for Judge Diarmuid F. O’Scannlain of the U.S. Court of Appeals for the Ninth Circuit and Judge Kent A. Jordan of the U.S. Court of Appeals for the Third Circuit.

 Ben received his law degree from Yale Law School in 2015, and an A.B. in economics from the University of Chicago in 2010.